 Market-Driven Innovation: Defining Demand Drivers

 Being market-driven offers a first clue into how potential customers will react to the innovation.
-However, that alone is insufficient without a deeper understanding of what drivers will cause or allow adoption of your proposed value proposition.
-The most common successful market limiters roadblocks are
+However, that alone is insufficient.
+A deeper understanding of what drivers will cause or allow adoption of the proposed value proposition is also needed.
+Here are some of the most common market roadblocks:

 - Lack of quantitative clarity on the market’s value for the new offering including the differences in value by the behavioral market segments.
 Knowledge is generally dated and limited in scope